Sign in to your company or school account

 On the Enter your password screen, click Reset your password.

-You receive an email at the email address you entered, with instructions to reset your password.
+You receive an email at the email address that you entered, with instructions to reset your password.
 If you don't see the email in your inbox, check your Spam or Junk folder.

 You can also try resetting your password or the tips given below.